The Engineering ToolBox Web Google

 Fluorine +2.87

-IMPORTANT!
-Metals which are higher in the electrochemical series displace metals which are lower in the sequence, which means when connecting two metals, the metal with lowest potential will corrode.
+Note! - metals higher up in the electro-chemical series displaces metals lower in the series - which means that when connecting two metals with different potentials the metal with the lowest potential corrodes.

-A very common connection in piping systems is copper and iron/steel.
-In a connection like this iron/steel will corrode many times faster than iron/steel alone.
+A very common connection in piping systems are copper and iron/steel. with this connection iron/steel corrodes many times faster than iron/steel alone.

 Related Topics

-• Corrosion Corrosion in piping systems - caused by thermodynamic and electrochemical processes - corrosion problems and methods of protection and prevention
+Corrosion in piping systems caused by thermodynamic and electrochemical processes - corrosion problems and methods of protection and prevention.

 Related Documents